lodelestra-edu/docker-introduction-training/README.md

     - From a terminal in your host machine, use 'docker ps' command to list running containers.
     - Come back in your container shell and exit it.
 You must 'Be back!' in your host terminal, now list running containers and after that list all containers (even stopped ones).
     - As you can see docker keep all stopped containers. **Remove** all of it!
-5. Use the run command to start a container from `ubuntu` image with no interactive shell but a ping on '127.0.0.1'.
+5. Use the run command to start a container from `ubuntu:14.04` image with no interactive shell but a ping on '127.0.0.1'.
 6. Run a container from the same image but in background this time.
     - Use `docker ps` and `docker logs` to check container and ping are running.
     - Then execute another command to open an interactive shell into this running container.